 You are currently browsing the collecting category

-And here’s a close-up of the gem:
+And here’s the back cover:

 • • •